opencaesar/oml-tutorials/tutorial-2.md

 Note: since we be running SPARQL queries for every pattern, we will run a Fuseki server once now, and keep it running till the end of the tutorial when we will stop it.

 6. From the [=Gradle Task view=], run the task `tutorial2/oml/startFuseki` and wait until it finishes execution in the [=Gradle Executions view=].
-It should run successfuly with no errors.
+It should run successfully with no errors.

 Note: you should now be ready to create the patterns below.
 For each pattern, we give its synopsis, the new vocabulary required to support it, the new descriptions to use it, and finally the queries that we can analyze it.